 About Raise DC

-To work toward its five high-level goals, Raise DC convenes more than 150 nonprofit and government stakeholder organizations in working groups, known as Change Networks, and uses data to drive forward shared policies and practices.
+To work toward its five high-level goals, Raise DC convenes more than 70 stakeholder organizations in working groups, known as Change Networks, and uses data to drive forward shared policies and practices.
 Raise DC's Leadership Council, a table of more than 30 of the District's cross-sector leaders, holds Raise DC's backbone staff, operations team, and Change Networks accountable for making progress toward its high-level goals, in addition to providing policy recommendations.

 RAISE DC'S ROADMAP

 (Click image to enlarge.)

 Raise DC is a member of the StriveTogether network, a national movement of partnerships using collective impact to help every child succeed in school and in life from cradle to career, regardless of race, zip code or circumstance.
 StriveTogether works with nearly 70 community partnerships in 30 states to break down barriers, change systems, and improve outcomes for as many families as possible.
 The network was formed to spread and support this approach across the country.

 Raise DC was formed in 2012 to join public, private, philanthropic, and nonprofit leaders together as the District's comprehensive cradle-to-career initiative – focused on improving educational outcomes for children and youth.
 The five high-level goals were initially defined by a cross-sector convening of more than 150 stakeholders.
 Raise DC released its first report card tracking the citywide goals in February 2013.
 Our progress report, focused on citywide improvement, was released in September 2015.
 We are currently releasing updated editions of the progress report one goal area at a time.

 Initially launched in the Office of the Deputy Mayor for Education, Raise DC is now fiscally sponsored by the Greater Washington Community Foundation.